 1. …absorb sweat off your forehead and eyes to keep it from dripping while you are (while working, bugging out, or doing other exhausting survival activities).

-Of course, the moment you put that bandana on your face, you’ll start looking like a bad guy however, protecting yourself from poisonous gas is more important.
+Of course, the moment you put that bandana on your face, you’ll start looking like a bad guy, but protecting yourself from poisonous gas is more important.

-If it’s tear gas you’re trying to protect yourself from, try soaking the bandana in lemon juice or apple cider vinegar before wearing, it helps.
+To protect yourself from tear gas, try soaking the bandana in lemon juice or apple cider vinegar before wearing it, it helps.

 3. To protect your neck or the top of your head from the sun.
 Since the bandana is more compact and lightweight than a hat, it’s a much better choice for your EDC kit, your get home bag, or bug out bag.
 In fact, I suggest you stock up on them because your loved ones may need a few as well.

 4. To camouflage your face.
 You may need more than one on hand, though.
-Plus, you can take strategy one step further and consider which colors will help you better blend in the environment.
+Plus, you can take this strategy one step further by choosing colors that will help you better blend into the environment.

 6. To wipe dirt and sweat from your face and neck.
 Better you use a bandana than your palm.

-10. Use as a first stage water filter by pouring water through the bandana to filter out large debris.
+10. Use as a first-stage water filter by pouring water through the bandana to filter out large debris.
 You still need to boil the water before drinking, but the bandana will filter out larger particles.

 13. To remove hot pots from open fire.
 You need something that can hold heat long enough to effectively move hot plates, pots, and other hot materials with no hassle.
 You may have packed surgical or work gloves but those are useless against high temperatures.

 15. As a weapon.
-Just fill with rocks, then tie into a bundle and hit your enemies hard.
+Just fill it with rocks, then tie them into a bundle, and hit your enemies hard.
 You can also use it against small game, or to distract someone who might do you harm by using it as a makeshift shepherd’s sling.